vertexproject/synapse/docs/synapse/devopsguide.rst

 By default, Synapse service containers will work running as ``root`` ( uid 0 ) and ``synuser`` ( uid 999 ) without any modification.
-In order to run a Synapse service container as a different user that is not built into the container by default, the user, group and home directory need be added to the image.
+In order to run a Synapse service container as a different user that is not built into the container by default, the user, group and home directory need to be added to the image.
 This can be done with a custom Dockerfile to modify a container.
-For example, the following Dockefile would add the user ``altuser`` to the Container with a user id value of 8888::
+For example, the following Dockerfile would add the user ``altuser`` to the Container with a user id value of 8888::

     FROM vertexproject/synapse-cortex:v2.x.x